What Does it Take to Be a Travel Guide?

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.

 In the United States, there were 3,600 jobs for Travel Guide in 2016.
 New jobs are being produced at a rate of 5.6% which is above the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Travel Guide by 2026.
-There will be an estimated 600 positions for Travel Guide per year.
+The BLS estimates 600 yearly job openings in this field.

 The states with the most job growth for Travel Guide are Maryland, Utah, and Iowa.
 Watch out if you plan on working in North Carolina, Washington, or District of Columbia.
 These states have the worst job growth for this type of profession.